MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 ### From Previous DeployR Version to DeployR for Microsoft R Server 2016:

-The following instructions will walk you through a migration of DeployR 8.0.0 or earlier to DeployR for Microsoft R Server 2016.
+The following instructions walk you through a migration of DeployR 8.0.0 or earlier to DeployR for Microsoft R Server 2016.

 1.  **Do not uninstall** your older version of DeployR until you have backed up the data you want to keep and completed the data migration.